thejerf/slogassert/README.md

 ## Version History

+* v0.0.6:
+  * *BREAKING RELEASE*: The ability to wrap a handler is added.
+    This is useful for things like recording all the logs in a test into a wrapped handler, then if the test fails, printing out the logs as part of the test failure message.
+This changes the signature on `New` and `NewWithoutCleanup`.

+    To recover previous behavior, add a `nil` on the end of all such calls.
 * v0.0.5:
   * Add a NullHandler and NullLogger.
 This is not 100% on point for the package, but pretty useful for when you need a logger but